TheFoundryVisionmongers/flix-scripts/pdf/README.md

 ### Prerequisites

-You need python3 and pip3
+You need python3 and pip3.

-You will also need to install these libraries:

-reportlab==3.5.50

-requests==2.21.0

-PySide2==5.15.1

-matplotlib==3.3.2

-You can install them using pip (https://pip.pypa.io/en/stable/installing/)
+You can install the dependencies by running:
 ```
 pip3 install -r requirements.txt
 ```